robertorcosta/azure-docs.pt-br/articles/iot-pnp/howto-develop-with-vs-vscode.md

 ### <a name="macos"></a>macOS

-As etapas a seguir mostram como criar o código do dispositivo junto com o SDK do dispositivo C no macOS usando o CMake:
+As etapas a seguir mostram como criar o código do dispositivo junto com o código-fonte do SDK do dispositivo C no macOS usando o CMake:

 1. Abra o aplicativo de terminal.